aknackiron/testdroid-documentation/appium/faq/index.md

 the cloud, while you can run your TestScripts locally from your machine.

-# How is running Appium different than other frameworks available at Testdroid Cloud?
+# How is running Appium different than other frameworks available at Bitbar Testing?

 Appium TestScripts can either be run as "Live" or uploaded for the cloud to run.
 This means that you do not need to upload the TestScript